bptlab/openbpt-er-modeler/README.md

 ## Development Setup

+Link to demo-repo using npm link:

+- run `npm link` in the current repository directory
-- link to demo-repo
+- switch to demo repository
+- run `npm i`
-- use npm link
+- run `npm link <name-of-your-new-modeler>`

 ## Implementing a New Modeler